dy5topian/dystopian-blog/src/content/posts/HTB/Cap/Cap.md

 + kick starting with nmap we can find that the open ports are `21 22 80 `
 + noting unusal , testing ftp with anonymous login failed .
-+ let's navigate to the main the website we find that the we are loged in by default as the user nathan and we have a few interesting options in a drop down menu.
++ let's navigate to the main the website we find that the we are logged in by default as the user nathan and we have a few interesting options in a drop down menu.

 ![overflow](./image.png)